codr7/sharpl/README.md

 `T`

 ### fixpoints
-Decimal expressions are interpreted as fixpoint values with the specified number of decimals.
+Decimal expressions are interpreted as fixpoint values with specified number of decimals.

 ```
 1.234